Skip to main content

 Project description

-Darr is a Python science library that allows you to work efficiently with potentially very large, disk-based Numpy arrays that are self-documented.
+Darr is a Python science library that allows you to work efficiently with potentially very large, disk-based Numpy arrays that are widely readable and self-documented.
 Documentation includes copy-paste ready code to read arrays in many popular data science languages such as R, Julia, Scilab, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr.
 Without exporting them and with minimal effort.

 Universal readability of data is a pillar of good scientific practice.
 It is also generally a good idea for anyone who wants to flexibly move between analysis environments, who wants to save data for the longer term, or who wants to share data with others without spending much time on figuring out and/or explaining how the receiver can read it.
 No idea how to read your 7-dimensional uint32 numpy array in Matlab to quickly try out an algorithm your colleague wrote?
 No worries, a quick copy-paste of code from the array documentation is all that is needed to read your data in, e.g. R or Matlab (see example).
 As you work with your array, its documentation is automatically kept up to date.
 No need to export anything, make notes, or to provide elaborate explanation.
 No looking up things.
 No dependence on complicated formats or specialized libraries for reading you data elsewhere later.